 COUNSELOR INTERN (C.I.): Entering 11th Grade

-WHAT SHOULD MY SON WEAR AT CAMP?
+WHAT DO KIDS WEAR AT CAMP?

 We are not a uniform camp.
 That is, we do not require that the boys wear a prescribed attire or color scheme for clothing each day.
 We do require that each camper have at least 4 Bauercrest t-shirts and a Bauercrest sweatshirt for off-camp trips or inter-camp activities.

-WHAT ELSE SHOULD MY SON BRING TO CAMP?
+WHAT SHOULD MY SON BRING TO CAMP?

 A detailed list of items to bring to camp is available here.

-HOW MANY CAMPERS IN A BUNK?
+HOW MANY CAMPERS ARE IN A BUNK?

 We have seventeen bunks each with a maximum capacity of about 14 people.
 The average number of campers in a bunk is about 11.
 Bunks usually do not house fewer than 7 or 8 campers.
 These bunks consist of mostly single beds and up to 4 bunk beds.
 We have three larger bunks with a maximum capacity of about 20 people.
 These bunks consist of mostly bunk beds.